 1.2 Why Do You Need Metrics?

-Lord Kelvin, a British physicist and the manager of the laying of the first successful transatlantic cable, was one of history's great advocates for quantitative investigation.
+Lord Kelvin, a British physicist and the manager in charge of laying the first successful transatlantic cable, was one of history’s great advocates for quantitative investigation.
 In his day, however, mathematical rigor had not yet spread widely beyond the worlds of science, engineering, and finance.
 Much has changed since then.

 Today, numerical fluency is a crucial skill for every business leader.
 Managers must quantify market opportunities and competitive threats.
 They must justify the financial risks and benefits of their decisions.
 They must evaluate plans, explain variances, judge performance, and identify leverage points for improvement—all in numeric terms.
 These responsibilities require a strong command of measurements and of the systems and formulas that generate them.
 In short, they require metrics.

 Managers must select, calculate, and explain key business metrics.
 They must understand how each is constructed and how to use it in decision-making.
 Witness the following, more recent quotes from management experts: